Key Takeaways:

 Mobile-First Indexing: The New Standard

-Since March 2021, Google uses Mobile-First Indexing for all websites.
-This means: Googlebot Smartphone is the primary crawler, and the mobile version of your website is the basis for indexing and ranking.
-The desktop version is only considered secondarily.
+Google officially completed the transition to Mobile-First Indexing in October 2023, as confirmed by John Mueller on the Google blog.
+Googlebot Smartphone has been the primary crawler since then, and the mobile version of your website is the basis for indexing and ranking.

 Mobile-First Checklist

-- Readability: Font size at least 16px, no horizontal scrolling required
+- Readability: Font size at least 16px, no horizontal scrolling needed

 Diagnosing Crawling & Indexing Problems

 Google Search Console is your most important tool for identifying crawling and indexing problems.
-The Coverage report under “Indexing → Pages” shows all URLs and their current status.
+The Page Indexing report under “Indexing → Pages” shows all URLs and their current status.

 - Blocked by robots.txt: Crawling is prevented.
 Check if this is intentional.

-- Noindex tag detected: You or a plugin has explicitly disabled indexing.
+- Noindex tag detected: You or a plugin explicitly deactivated indexing.

-- Duplicate without canonical URL: Google chose a canonical itself because you didn’t define one.
+- Duplicate without canonical: Google chose a canonical itself because you didn’t define one.

-- Crawled, currently not indexed: Google doesn’t consider the page worth indexing – often a quality problem.
+- Crawled – currently not indexed: Google doesn’t consider the page indexworthy – often a quality problem.

 Conclusion: The Invisible Foundation of Your Rankings

-Crawling and indexing are the often-overlooked foundations of any successful SEO strategy.
-The best keyword research and most valuable content are useless if Google doesn’t find or understand your pages.
-Technical SEO isn’t an optional add-on – it’s the foundation everything else builds on.
+Crawling and indexing are the often-overlooked fundamentals of every successful SEO strategy.
+The best keyword research and the most valuable content are useless if Google can’t find or understand your pages.

 “What Google can’t crawl will never rank.
 What Google doesn’t index will never be found.”

-Invest time in the technical fundamentals.
-They’re the invisible foundation everything else builds on.
+Invest time in the technical foundations.
 For the big picture of how these phases work together in Google’s overall system, read the main article: How Does the Google Search Algorithm Work?
+And to understand what happens after indexing – how Google processes and interprets search queries – continue to the next chapter: Query Processing: How Google Understands Your Search Query.

 Frequently Asked Questions (FAQ)